 Coincidentally, in 1905 John Crewe Wood, a solicitor in Swindon, England patented laminated glass for use in car windshields.
 Wood founded the Safety Motor Screen Company in 1906 to produce and sell his product to the automobile industry.
 Essentially, Canada balsam was the secret ingredient he used to bond layers of glass together to form a shatterproof windshield (windscreen in EU and commonwealth countries, windshield in North America).

 From Autos to Many Other Practical Uses

 It does not take long for a good idea to find wings and spread!
 We call ordinary glass “annealed glass”.
-When struck plainly it can shatter and splinter into jagged-edged shards that can cause life-threatening injury.
-This type of glass is not good for use in homes and vehicles as they can present risks for home and business owners.
+When struck plainly it can shatter and splinter into jagged-edged shards that can cause life-threatening injuries.
+This type of glass is not good for use in homes and vehicles as it can present risks for home and business owners.